OpenBazaar/docs/protocol/docs/overview.md

 peerID = signed(rootHash)
 ```

-And since our peerId is the SHA256 hash of our RSA public key, anyone can fetch the latest copy of our `root` hash from the DHT and validate the signature against our public key, which itself should hash to our `peerID`.
+And since our peerId is the SHA256 hash of our Ed25519 public key, anyone can fetch the latest copy of our `root` hash from the DHT and validate the signature against our public key, which itself should hash to our `peerID`.

 In this manner, one only needs to know our `peerID` to download an authenticated copy of all of our store content.